 The Incident Command Post (ICP) is a physical location that administers the on scene incident command and the other major incident management functions.
-An EOC is a physical location that is located separately from the on-scene Incident

-Command Post and supports the on-scene response by providing external coordination and securing of additional resources.
+An EOC is a physical location that is located separately from the on-scene Incident Command Post and supports the on-scene response by providing external coordination and securing of additional resources.

 A MAC Group does not have any direct incident command involvement and will often be located some distance from the incident site(s).
-NOTE: EOC/MAC Groups do not command the on-scene level of the incident, but rather supports the Incident Command Post's command and management efforts
+NOTE: As per the Incident Command System (ICS) promulgated by the FEMA Center for Domestic Preparedness and the Texas Department of Public Safety Emergency Management Division, EOC/MAC Groups do not command the on-scene level of the incident, but rather supports the Incident Command Post's command and its logistical and management needs and efforts.